-- You Were Found Not Guilty or Your Charges Were Dismissed
+2. You Were Found Not Guilty or Your Charges Were Dismissed

 When you were found not guilty, acquitted, your conviction was overturned, or your charges were dismissed, you may typically apply to have your criminal record set aside and sealed immediately.
 One exception is that you cannot set aside and seal a record where you were charged with driving under the influence, completed a diversion program, and then had your charges dismissed.

-- When No Charges Were Filed After Your Arrest
+3. When No Charges Were Filed After Your Arrest

 If you were never charged with a crime after being arrested, you can typically seal your record after waiting at least one year since being arrested.
 If you have been hiding, left the state, or have improperly avoided being charged, the time spent will not count toward the one-year waiting period.